w3c/rdf-star-wg/docs/scribes.md

 Scribing in WG calls happens as per the list below: We always pick the first person from *"Next up"*, with the next person(s) being the alternate(s).
 After scribing, the person moves to the end of *"Already scribed"* (folks with a number after them have scribed more than once already).
 Some folks are exempt (you can present your case to the chairs; [ESL](https://en.wikipedia.org/wiki/English_as_a_second_or_foreign_language) is a potential reason), and some we have never seen in meetings (but would welcome as participants and/or as scribes!).

 ## Next up
+?

+## Already scribed
+Hartig, Olaf (regrets for 2023-04-27 and 2023-05-04)
+Haudebourg, Timothée
+Alexiev, Vladimir
+Arndt, Dörthe
+Williams, Gregory
+Taelman, Ruben
 Thibodeau, Ted
 Zimmermann, Antoine

-## Already scribed
 Lassila, Ora 2
-Hartig, Olaf
-Haudebourg, Timothée
 Patel-Schneider, Peter 3
 Gschwend, Adrian 3
-Kellogg, Gregg 4
 Seaborne, Andy 5
+Kellogg, Gregg 6
 Champin, Pierre-Antoine 8
-Alexiev, Vladimir
-Arndt, Dörthe
-Williams, Gregory

 ## Exempt
 Ceres, Rémi